ben-jacobson/RemoraNucleoHatPCB/README.md

 # Remora Nucleo F446ZE Hat PCB.
+Design for a cost effective 6 Axis CNC motion controller card PCB.
+Designed to be a hat or shield for the ST Nucleo F446ZE.
+Uses a custom port of [Remora](https://github.com/scottalford75/Remora), making this a fully programmable real time motion control system for LinuxCNC with a lot of IO flexibility.
+Primarily designed for complex CNC milling our router machine builds.

 Kicad 9 Project.

-Cost effective 6 Axis CNC motion controller card PCB design.
-Designed to be a hat for the ST Nucleo F446ZE which can be purchased from Digikey, Mouser or Element14 inexpensively.
-Uses a custom port of [Remora](https://github.com/scottalford75/Remora), making this a fully programmable real time motion control system, primarily designed for complex milling our router machines.

-Note this repo is very much WIP, large chunks of this have yet to be designed.
+Note this repo is pre-release, large chunks of this circuit are still in design stages.

-## Design specifications / features
+## Goals - Our target design spec - To be revised as design progresses
-- Nucleo F446ZE Hat for 6 axis CNC control using custom Remora firmware port.
+- Nucleo F446ZE Hat/Shield for 6 axis LinuxCNC motion control using custom port of Remora built for STM32.
-- Up to 6 axis of isolated step generators
-- Programmable IO: *Specs TBC* - up to XX analog inputs, xx digital inputs, XX digital outputs, xx high current MOSFET driven outputs, XX PWM outputs
+- Up to 6 axes of isolated, real time hardware step generation, configurable up to 200Khz.
+Can be used with any 5V single ended or differential stepper driver.
+Each output can be programmed to be additional differential digital outputs.
+- IO: 4 analog inputs, 28 digital inputs, 16 digital outputs - Outputs are configurable to be sink logic GPIO or PWM.
+Max 50mA sinking or sourcing capability.
-- *Specs TBC* - 0-10v DAC for isolated spindle control
+- 1x Isolated 0-10v DAC for spindle control.
+Additional indexing or direction control can be done with existing GPIO.
-- Console logging available via the STLink Virtual Comm port, simply connect a USB and you should be able to view
+- Console logging available via the STLink Virtual Comm port to view and debug Remora's console logging.
+- 24V DC power input, configurable isolation via jumpers of 5V and GND lines used for stepper drivers and IO.
+- 1x User programmable button

 ## Todos
-- Validate mechanical fit of pin headers and screw locations against physical hardware
+- Validate mechanical fit of pin headers and mounting screw locations against physical hardware.
-- Convert isolated stepper drivers to use heirarchical pins and variables, rather than an entire dedicated monolithic sheet.
-- Validate the isolated stepper driver design, ensure can deliver up to 1Mhz
+- Validate the isolated stepper driver design, min 200Khz, ideally up to 1Mhz.
+What is LinuxCNC / Remora maximum?
+Ensure we can exceed it and update specs once cap is set.
-- Create a test configuration and determine maximum number of IO to complete spec
+- Create a test Remora configuration and determine maximum number of IO to complete the spec and inform physical wiring.
 - Isolated spindle control DAC circuitry for 0-10V DAC and direction control.
+What PWM frequency is target?
+1KHz, 10Khz?
 - Digital outputs: Finish design for output driver using sink logic with at least 50mA sinking capabilities.
-- Digital outputs : Allocate 8x IO for MosFet driver boards, enable up to 5-24v 500mA current sink for inductive loads (solenoids, )
-- Inputs: make some decisions around how we can allow for analog inputs and isolated digital inputs.
-Ensure speed on digital inputs is sufficient enough for spindle encoder / MPG jogging.
+- Inputs: make some decisions around how we can allow for analog inputs and isolated digital inputs side by side.
+Ensure adequate over voltage protection on analog inputs.
+Ensure speed on digital inputs is sufficient enough for spindle encoder / MPG jogging matching firmware limitations.
+- Test if USART LED design will work on standard vanilla Nucleo jumper configuration, if it requires alteration, the feature will be deleted.
-- Verify design before committing to PCB Layout build.
+- Verify a sample of each peripheral design before committing to laying out PCB.
-- After verification, measure current draw
-- Redesign 12V, 5V and 3.3V switch mode supplies for better efficiency and ripple rejection after calculating this current draw.
+- After verification, estimate current draw.
+Redesign 12V, 5V and 3.3V switch mode supplies for peak efficiency and ripple rejection.
+Add in some thermal resets.
-- Export gerbers for JLCPCB or PCBWay production
+- PCB Layout of verified design along with new PSUs.
+Send for prototyping
+- Once physical hardware tested and verified, commit gerbers
-- Issue a BOM for Digikey ordering of parts
+- Issue a BOM with Digikey part numbers
-- Put up some photos of the completed design
+- Put up some photos of the completed PCB
-- Write a build guide
+- Write a build guide.
+Including J1 and J3 settings from Nucleo Manual needed to use on board power supplies.

 ## Firmware
 WIP firmware can be found in separate repo: https://github.com/ben-jacobson/Remora-STM32F4xx-W5500